rstephane/jekyll_website/community/communityatlarge.md

 tags: [project]
 ---

-Recovid est un collectif de citoyens rassemblant des acteurs de différents milieux économiques et académiques Auvergne Rhône Alpes dans le but de fabriquer une assistance respiratoire contrôlée non conventionnelle.
+Recovid est avant tout un collectif de citoyens rassemblant des acteurs de différents milieux économiques et académiques Auvergne Rhône Alpes.

 > All the people listed in this page contributed on the project at different level, there are important for us !